Alfresco/docs-alfresco/microsoft-azure/1.1/config/index.md

     The Azure Connector supports multipart uploads where files larger than 20MB are split.
 The file upload is attempted and retried, in case there are issues, up to a specific limit.

-     > **Note:** > **Note:** Starting from version 1.2, the Azure Connector has the deleted content store disabled by default, since this feature is already present in Microsoft's Azure Storage services.
-For details on how to re-enable it, see Azure Connector deleted content store.

 7. Save the `alfresco-global.properties` file.

     You are now ready to start Alfresco Content Services.